Interview with the founders of the Driven Woman Network in Switzerland

 Tsitaliya: How do you cope with self-doubt?

-Fiona: As I get older I struggle less with self doubt than I did years ago.
-Actually I find now that the area this appears in my life is in my parenting skills – and so I tend to focus on being the best I can in that moment – rather than striving for perfection at all times.
+Fiona: As I get older I struggle less with self-doubt than I did years ago.
+Actually, I find now that the area this appears in my life is in my parenting skills – and so I tend to focus on being the best I can at that moment – rather than striving for perfection at all times.
 If I yell at my boys, I apologise and explain what caused me to snap, rather than feeling guilty or doubting myself.
 And I think they understand that I’m doing my best and that’s ok.

 Leonie: This is a great question, as I used to strive for perfection in everything I do, setting very high standards for myself.
 I am kinder to myself these days and have learnt that not everything can always be done on time or needs to be taken care of.
 I have learnt to say no or delegate.
 Working with great partners like Fiona and Miisa has been such a blessing, as we all have such different skill sets, which compliment each other so well.
 When in doubt, I reach out to Fiona and/or Miisa as my sounding-board.